thorin-schiffer/freeturn/Readme.md

 ###### Docker

-Dockerfile is for running tests only, as heroku is currently considered as the main deployment platform.
+Dockerfile is for running tests and demonstration purposes only, as heroku is currently considered as the main deployment platform.
+Sqlite DB is used, which is not mounted to the outside of the container, so your changes will be gone after you stop the container.
+Please submit an issue or a PR with your proposals for the Docker support.
+Bind the port 8000 (`-p 8000:8000`)